 Archer and Wen were very docile on the drive back.
 We had the aircon on full (music off) and they both dozed most the way home.
 With a quick stop en route to pick up some more of Archer’s current puppy kibble.
 Arriving home, I went to get out of the car and my back spasmed doubling me over.
 I struggled to get around the car, get Archer out and carry him through to the toilet.
 All the time my back giving out every couple of yards.
 Not quite how I imagined this precious moment.

 We reached the toilet and in one last effort I lowered him down onto my handy work, my back finally giving out.
-He wandered off a few yards and peed on the lawn, I raged silently at the rejection, luckily the sun had already bleached the grass to yellow sawdust.
+He wandered off a few yards and peed on the lawn, I raged silently in agony.
+Luckily the sun had already bleached the grass to yellow sawdust so it wasn’t like he could stain the grass.

-Wen followed me out after dropping Archer’s stuff off and as usual, had two cats in tow.
+Wen followed me out after dropping Archer’s stuff off and as usual, she had two cats in tow.
 They got within a few metres of Archer before realising he was a living breathing animal.
-Their reaction amazingly was very subdued, they backed off slowly to a more comfortable distance and proceeded to scrutinise him from afar.
+Their reaction amazingly was very subdued, choosing to back off slowly to a more comfortable distance and proceeded to scrutinise him from afar.
 Not all together impressed but not aggressive either.
 I think we were hugely lucky that their first meeting was on outside on open ground.

 I was not feeling quite so lucky, Wen had to help me back up and into the house where we bought Archer into the living room and he crashed out again.
 It was 30 degrees by this point (with the fan going) and there was little respite especially if you happened to be wearing a lovely fluffy coat.